 74 years old, a resident of Leavenworth, KS, in an apartment located on the VA campus.
 Partnered with a black shorthaired cat named Mister Midnight.
+See "About" page for further information.

 - Book Reviews